OctopusDeploy/People/Security-Operations/L3-Senior-Security-Engineer.md

 - I performed regular interviews for engineering candidates, and provided detailed and useful feedback.
 - I took on a significant share of unplanned work and other "housekeeping" tasks.
 - I spotted a contentious issue that could have gone badly and facilitated everyone toward a decision that resolved the situation.
-- I recognised a problem early and got in to fix it even though it wasn't my fault.
+- I recognised a problem early and fixed it.
 - I wrote a clear and concise proposal that persuaded the team to act on my idea.

 </details>

-## 🏆 Customer Success
+## 🏆 Business Success

 - I ship ideas from conception to production.
-- I advocate for customer needs and motivations.
+- I advocate for improving the organisations overall security posture.
 - I decompose larger requirements into smaller, more manageable pieces, to deliver functionality in an incremental and iterative manner.
-- I build requirements and technical recommendations based on the real needs of customers.
+- I build requirements and technical recommendations based on real needs.

 <details>
 <summary>Examples</summary>

-- I led a shaped pitch from idea to production.
+- I led a shaped pitch or RFC from idea to production.
-- TBD.
+- I helped define an Engineering RFC so that it meets security requirements.
 - I helped unblock the delivery pipeline to make sure we could verify the expected behaviour of the changes we made to production.
-- I analyzed telemetry to make technical and scope decisions during a build.
+- I analyzed telemetry to make technical and scope decisions.

 </details>